gaurav-dhamane/Friday/README.md

 # Friday

-We developed a chatbot for our application during a hackathon using the chatGPT API.
+We developed a chatbot for our application during a hackathon "Hackoverflow 1.0" using the chatGPT API.